Memory Savings at What Cost? A Study of Alternatives to Backpropagation: Convergence, Memory, and Compute Trade-offs

-\textbf{Finding 1: \fmad and ZO incur higher error than BP due to approximation and discretization effects.} In contrast to BP, which computes exact gradients (modulo floating-point precision), \fmad and ZO rely on approximations that introduce estimation bias and noise.
-ZO methods, in particular, suffer from discretization errors stemming from finite-difference estimation.
-The convergence bound includes an additive term $\frac{L d \eta^2}{2n} \mathcal{O}(\epsilon^2)$ which captures variance and truncation effects introduced by perturbations. \fmad avoids this additional error term but retains the same sensitivity to $d$ and $n$, indicating its convergence is still hampered in large models or under low perturbation budgets due to the effects of random perturbations. \S\ref{subsec:accuracy} empirically demonstrates that ZO suffers greater accuracy degradation than \fmad due to discretization error, and that both ZO and \fmad achieve lower accuracy than BP because of additional learning rate constraints, which are detailed in Appendix~\ref{adx:baselines-and-hyperparameters}.
+\textbf{Observation 1: Accuracy.} \fmad and ZO introduce approximation noise and discretization effects, leading to higher convergence error than BP, especially in high-dimensional models or with limited perturbations. \S~\ref{subsec:accuracy} empirically demonstrates that ZO suffers greater accuracy degradation than \fmad due to discretization error, and that both ZO and \fmad achieve lower accuracy than BP because of additional learning rate constraints, which are detailed in Appendix~\ref{adx:baselines-and-hyperparameters}.

-\textbf{Finding 2: Convergence speed of \fmad and ZO degrades with higher dimensionality or fewer perturbations.} While BP achieves an optimal convergence rate of $\cO(1/T)$ under standard smoothness and learning rate assumptions, both \fmad and ZO introduce additional fundamental constraints.
-In particular, they require a more conservative step size of $\eta < \frac{2}{L(1+\frac{d+1}{n})}$ which becomes increasingly restrictive as the parameter dimensionality $d$ increases or the number of perturbations $n$ decreases.
-This directly slows convergence, especially in high-dimensional models or when perturbation sampling is limited due to additional compute or memory cost, highlighting a core scalability bottleneck in both methods. \S\ref{subsec:wallclock-runtime} supports this finding by showing that \fmad and ZO converge more slowly and reach lower accuracy compared to BP.